< Anterolateral abdominal

 Fig. 6-23.
 Rotated stomach to change peritoneum, peritoneal cavity.

-Let us have a close look at the Fig. 6-23(A).
+Let's have a close look at the Fig. 6-23(A).
 The foregut is rotated at 90 degrees counterclockwise in the inferior view (Fig. 6-39), and the locations of the liver, foregut, and spleen start to resemble those in adult (Fig. 6-22).
-Eventually, the term, splenorenal ligament may be understood as “renal” signifies the left kidney which is an original retroperitoneal organ.
+Eventually, the term, splenorenal ligament is comprehensible since “renal” signifies the left kidney which is an original retroperitoneal organ.

 An oblique plane is chosen in which the portal triad appears instead of the liver and falciform ligament (Fig. 6-23(B)).
 The peritoneal cavity is divided into the greater and lesser sacs with the boundary “omental foramen” behind the portal triad.
 The lesser sac has the synonym “omental bursa.”
-It is because the lesser sac is posterior to the lesser and greater “omenta”; and the lesser sac plays the “bursa” role for the stomach movement (B).
+It is because the lesser sac is posterior to the lesser and greater “omenta” and because the lesser sac plays the “bursa” role for the stomach (big part of foregut) movement.

-During dissection, students should tear the lesser omentum and slide a finger into the lesser sac.
-At the same time, students should put another finger in the several places of the greater sac to feel the two fingers meet at the omental foramen, greater omentum, and splenorenal ligament (Fig. 6-23(B)).
+During dissection, a student should tear the lesser omentum and slide a finger into the lesser sac.
+At the same time, the student should put another finger of the opposite hand in the several places of the greater sac to feel the two fingers meet at the omental foramen, greater omentum, and splenorenal ligament (Fig. 6-23(B)).

-Let us direct our attention to the development of the gastrointestinal tract.
-The superior mesenteric artery is located at the center of the gastrointestinal tract, and it provides blood to the midgut (Figs. 6-16,17).
+Let us direct your attention to the development of the gastrointestinal tract.
+The superior mesenteric artery providing blood to the midgut is located at the center of the gastrointestinal tract (Figs. 6-16,17).

 The superior mesenteric artery also acts as the axis of the rotation of the gastrointestinal tract.
 The cecum in the midgut is the spearhead of the rotation.
 The cecum rotates at 270 degrees counterclockwise in the anterior view, then descends to the proper place (Fig. 6-27).